 Instructions

 - While the rolls cool, make the frosting.
-In a large bowl, whip the softened butter until light and fluffy, then add vanilla extract and a pinch of salt.
-With the mixer on low, add the confectioner's sugar and 1 Tablespoon milk.
-Mix until smooth.
+In a medium bowl, whip the softened butter until light and fluffy, about 2-3 minutes.
+Add vanilla extract and a pinch of salt.
+Add the confectioner's sugar and 1 Tablespoon milk, mixing until smooth.
 Add additional milk to reach your desired consistency, if needed.
-Smooth the frosting on the rolls and serve immediately.
+Spread the frosting on the rolls and serve.

 Courtney Kilfoyle says